-Vexatious and persistent behaviour policy
+Vexatious, persistent and abusive behaviour policy

 Abusive behaviour may be demonstrated through: